tston529/boredgame/README.md

     os.Exit(1)
 }

-if *mmUser != "" || *mmChannel != "" {
+// determines what rendering strategy to use (`cli` uses escape sequences to smoothly update each frame) var cli bool if *mmUser != "" || *mmChannel != "" {
     cli = false
 }

 if !cli {
     if *mmPreformatted {
-        preBeginWrap = "```\n" // Until I care enough to write better code, I defined these as globals. preEndWrap = "\n```"
+        preBeginWrap = "```\n" // Until I care enough to write better code, I defined these as globals in my tests. preEndWrap = "\n```"
     } else {
         preBeginWrap = ""